Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 David Grossman - Stifel, Nicolaus & Co., Inc.

 Right.
-So is there any way for us to do it, kind of given the information that you provide particularly given that when conversions start, re-entering the mix, that can actually skew that number, right, in any given quarter, given the type of advisor analysis that come on?
+So is there any way for us to do it, kind of given the information that you provide, particularly given that when conversions start re-entering the mix, that can actually skew that number, right, in any given quarter, given the type of advisor and assets that come on?

 Judson T. Bergman - Envestnet, Inc.